relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/11 - Cisco Security Platforms and APIs/main.md

 &nbsp;

-Cisco Umbrella processes billions of DNS requests per de, analyzing and learning about various activities and blocking requests to unwanted and malicious destinations before a connection is even established.
+Cisco Umbrella processes billions of DNS requests per day, analyzing and learning about various activities and blocking requests to unwanted and malicious destinations before a connection is even established.
 Cisco Umbrella incorporates the following security services in its offering, regardless of where the user is located:

 -   It blocks malware, ransomware, and phishing attempts from malicious or fraudulent sites.
 -   It can be integrated with Cisco AMP and other antivirus engines